elsa-workflows/elsa-core/README.md

 ### What about Azure Logic Apps?

 As powerful and as complete Azure Logic Apps is, it's available only as a managed service in Azure.
-Elsa on the other hand allows you to host it not only in Azure, but on any cloud provider that supports .NET Core.
+Elsa on the other hand allows you to host it not only on Azure, but on any cloud provider that supports .NET Core.
 And of course you can host it on-premise.

 Although you can implement long-running workflows with Logic Apps, you would typically do so with splitting your workflow with multiple Logic Apps where one workflow invokes the other.
 This can make the logic flow a bit hard to follow. with Elsa, you simply add triggers anywhere in the workflow, making it easier to have a complete view of your application logic.
 And if you want, you can still invoke other workflows form one workflow.